tanmay99patil/Tanmay99Patil/README.md

-### Hi there 👋
+### Hii there 👋

-- I'm a Developer and Pentester
+- I'm a Developer and a Pentester a.k.a Hacker
--  I’m currently learning Web Development
+-  I’m currently breaking and securing the Web/Mobile Apps
-- Exploring Web3 and Blockchain
+- Exploring Android AppSec and ClousSec
 - 📫 How to reach me: tanmay99patil@gmail.com
 - ⚽ Passionate Footballer